 What mechanisms for:

-network management should be employed to provision new network-based advanced services to devices connected to the broadband in-premises networks?
+network management should be employed to provision new network-based advanced services to devices connected to the heterogeneous networks?

-application management should be employed to provision advanced applications to devices connected to the broadband in-premises networks?
+application management should be employed to provision advanced applications to devices connected to the heterogeneous networks?

-security should be employed to provide protection of the broadband in-premises networks?
+security should be employed to provide protection of the heterogeneous networks?

-seamless interconnection should be employed between multiple devices for advanced services in broadband in-premises networks?
+seamless interconnection should be employed between multiple devices for advanced services in heterogeneous networks?

-mechanisms should be employed to support efficient, less cumbersome and low maintenance on broadband in-premises networks?
+mechanisms should be employed to support efficient, less cumbersome and low maintenance on heterogeneous networks?

 Study items include, but are not limited to:

-Requirements for advanced service capabilities over broadband in-premises networks.
+Requirements for advanced service capabilities over heterogeneous networks.

-Modulation and transport techniques, tools for spectrum management (including dynamic spectrum management), real noise environments, handshaking procedures, testing procedures, physical layer management procedures, protocols for PLC coexistence, energy saving techniques.
+Modulation, coding, digital signal processing, transport techniques, tools for spectrum management (including dynamic spectrum management), real noise environments over multiple communications media, handshaking procedures, testing procedures, physical layer management procedures, protocols for PLC coexistence, energy saving techniques and transport of higher layer protocols.

 These studies should take account of the different regulatory environments around the world.

-Transceiver to higher layer inter-connection techniques.Modulation and transport techniques, tools for spectrum management (including dynamic spectrum management), real noise environments, handshaking procedures, testing procedures, physical layer management procedures, protocols for PLC coexistence, energy saving techniques.
+Transceiver to higher layer inter-connection techniques.

 These studies will include any specific requirements: